-This program exists to enrich the academic experience of VMI’s outstanding cadets through activities that encourage an affinity for intellectual inquiry and develop the capacity for sophisticated engagement of issues and problems, whether ethical, civic, or professional.
-In all of its elements, the program stresses peer leadership, strong oral and written communication skills, and the highest standards of academic integrity and excellence.
+The Honors program enriches the academic experience of VMI’s cadets through intellectual inquiry and sophisticated engagement of issues and problems, whether ethical, civic, or professional.
+The program stresses leadership, strong oral and written communication skills, and the highest standards of academic integrity and excellence.

 The Institute Honors Program recognizes a broader range of achievement than honors earned in any particular major.
 Attainment of Institute Honors is viewed as the highest academic achievement at VMI.